Test Kits: Hard Water & Iron, Sulfur

 - If you have a public water source, contact your the water department for the total hardness of the water they supply to you.
 This infamy be available online.
 If in mg/l or ppm, divide that number by 17 which will convert this into GPG (grains per gallon or grains of hardness).
 Then use our sizing calculator from our home page to size a water softener.

 - If you have a private or community well, you must have your water tested for hardness, iron and pH before an equipment recommendation can be made.
-Each of our product categories includes additional information as to how the systems work and how they can be applied to your application.

 - It is important to know what type and level of iron that is present.
 A properly sized water softener will remove clear water iron.
 If your water has sediments, color (other than clear) and odors, then you may need other equipment that a water softener cannot address.
 If your water has a color to it at all times, then a series of tests need to be done to determine what is causing that color.
 What is clear water iron?
 Click Here